RikyPy/telegram-stars-bot/README.md

 And now rename the `.env.sample` file to `.env`.

 # How to use
-After install all the packages, start the bot by executing this command in the console
+After installing all the packages, start the bot by executing this command in the console
 ```
 python main.py
 ```